Human capital flight: Ghana

-The trend for young doctors and nurses to seek higher salaries and better working conditions, mainly in higher-income countries of the West, is having serious impacts on the health care sector in Ghana.
+The trend for young doctors and nurses to seek higher salaries and better working conditions, mainly in higher-income countries of the West, is having serious effects on the health care sector in Ghana.
 Ghana currently has about 3,600 doctors—one for every 6,700 inhabitants.
 This compares with one doctor per 430 people in the United States.
 Many of the country's trained doctors and nurses leave to work in countries such as Britain, the United States, Jamaica and Canada.
 It is estimated that up to 68% of the country's trained medical staff left between 1993 and 2000, and according to Ghana's official statistics institute, in the period 1999 to 2004, 448 doctors, or 54% of those trained in the period, left to work abroad.

 Nigeria

 South Africa

 Along with many African nations, South Africa has been experiencing human capital flight in the past 20 years, since the end of apartheid.
 This is believed to be potentially damaging for the regional economy, and is arguably detrimental to the wellbeing of the region's impoverished majority, which is desperately reliant on the health care infrastructure because of the HIV/AIDS epidemic.
 The skills drain in South Africa tends to reflect racial contours exacerbated by Black Economic Empowerment policies, and has thus resulted in large White South African communities abroad.
 The problem is further highlighted by South Africa's request in 2001 of Canada to stop recruiting its doctors and other highly skilled medical personnel.

 For the medical sector, the loss of return from investment for all doctors emigrating from South Africa is $1.41 billion.
 The benefit to destination countries is huge: $2.7 billion for the United Kingdom alone, without compensation.

 More recently, in a case of reverse brain drain a net 359,000 highly skilled South Africans returned to South Africa from foreign work assignments over a five-year period from 2008 to 2013.
-This was catalysed by the global financial crisis of 2007–08 and perceptions of a higher quality of life in South Africa relative to the countries to which they had first emigrated.
+This was catalysed by the 2008 financial crisis and perceptions of a higher quality of life in South Africa relative to the countries to which they had first emigrated.
 It is estimated that around 37% of those who returned are professionals such as lawyers, doctors, engineers and accountants.